 Three of this objects have been confirmed as new asteroids, and the names proposed by the finders for two of them have already been officially accepted.
 Thus, we have Lusitano (2012 FF25), discovered by teams from four schools: Escola Secundária D. Maria II, in Braga, Escola Secundária Luís de Freitas Branco, in Paço de Arcos, Escola Secundária D. Inês de Castro, in Alcobaça, and Escola Secundária of Valpaços; Fado (2017 BF79), discovered by a team from Escola Secundária Dr. Manuel Gomes de Almeida, in Espinho; and 2012 KD19, discovered by a student at Escola Secundária D. Inês de Castro, in Alcobaça.

-The coordination of the project in Portugal has been done by Ana Costa, a former teacher and a member of NUCLIO, and is now in the hands of Álvaro Folhas, professor of Physics and also a member of NUCLIO.
+The coordination of the project in Portugal has been done by Ana Costa, a member of NUCLIO, and is now in the hands of Álvaro Folhas, professor of Physics and also a member of NUCLIO.
 New campaigns are launched every year, always with very good results!

 NUCLIO provides sessions to explain the process and the use of the Astrometrica software.
 Interested parties should contact us by the same email.